 Tucked away into Mount Macedon are a number of cool climate wineries, some with cellar doors open to the public.

 At the family-run Mount Towrong Vineyard, the emphasis is on handpicked grapes and low intervention.
-Each Saturday and Sunday their cellar opens, along with their restaurant that serves up hearty, home-style Italian cooking, designed to complement their wines.
-Book in to nab an outdoor table.
+Each Saturday and Sunday their cellar door opens, along with their restaurant that serves up hearty, home-style Italian cooking, designed to complement their wines.
+Book in to nab a dog-friendly outdoor table.

 4. Visit Hanging Rock